-From his wheelchair, Fredenthal taught welding to the sculptor of industrial steel, Dina Wind (1938-2014), whose monumental sculpture Spring & Triangle ”speaks” to White Water across the expanse of Woodmere’s front lawn.
+From his wheelchair, Fredenthal taught welding to the sculptor of industrial steel, Dina Wind (1938–2014), whose monumental sculpture Spring & Triangle speaks to Fredenthal's sculptures across the expanse of Woodmere’s front lawn.

-Fredenthal’s distinctive and immediately recognizable geometric forms command spaces across Philadelphia at 1234 Market Street, on Penn’s campus at 34th and Walnut, and at nearby Morris Arboretum, immediately adjacent at Woodmere.
+Fredenthal’s distinctive and immediately recognizable geometric forms command spaces across Philadelphia at 1234 Market Street, on Penn’s campus at 34th and Walnut, and at nearby Morris Arboretum.

 Peter Saylor, FAIA and principal at JacobsWyper Architecture, said, "I knew Robin, and he was among the very greatest minds of his generation.
 He brought an architect’s sensibility to sculpture in his ability to bend geometry to the creative spirit of his imagination.
 I wish that he was with us today to see his magnificent sculpture at Woodmere together with Bertoia’s Free Interpretation of Plant Forms (1967) and other great works of sculpture that now make Woodmere a center of gravity for sculpture in the region."